italiangrid/storm/release-notes/yaim-storm/4.3.12/index.md

 `STORM_WEBDAV_POOL_LIST`, as a comma separated list (read more [here][webdav-pool-list]).
 The old strategy used to publish the StoRM WebDAV endpoint is still supported but deprecated;
-* exits with error in case StoRM Backend daemon fails on start-up;
+* exits with error in case StoRM backend daemon fails on start-up;
-* removes stuff related to deprecated variables;
 * fixes some configuration syntax errors.

 ### Bug fixes